viscovery/viscovery-ad-sdk-ios/README.md

 }
 ```

-VideoView
+####VideoView
-This class only for demo. you should replace it with any view that has videolayer in it.
+This class only for demo. you should replace it with any view that has `AVPlayerLayer` in it.

 ```swift
 class VideoView: UIView {